 Use technology.
 Specifically, this means software.
 For example, RFID or barcodes will help keep better track of orders and inventory.

 Next, use historical sales data and demand forecasting techniques.
 This allows you to predict future demand for products.
 Also, plan for seasonal demand changes and promotions.
-Ensure adequate stock availability in this time.
+Ensure adequate stock availability at this time.

 Keep some extra stock on hand.
 This is in the case of unexpected spikes in demand.